 Does The Fat Fighter Work?

-Its hard to say at this time if the product helps people lose weight or blocks fat.
-I say this because I was not able to find any published clinical evidence on the product itself.
+It's hard to say at this time if the product helps people lose weight or blocks fat.
+No clinical studies on the supplement could be located.
 I admit, I could be totally wrong and the supplement might do exactly what its name says it will do.
 But, for me, I'd like to see a few studies first to see if it really works.